 #15 Palm Jumeirah

-The time when UAE really made the news was when the Palm Jumeirah Islands were announced.
-These man-made islands are in the shape of a date palm tree and also house Atlantis Resorts, another fun attraction for UAE families.
+The time when UAE made the news was when the Palm Jumeirah Islands were announced.
+These man-made islands are shaped like date palm trees and house Atlantis Resorts, another fun attraction for UAE families.

-The fronds of the date palm are residential areas, while the outer tree has a stunning resort selection facing the Persian Gulf.
-The Palm Jumeirah also has a number of dining and retail destinations like the recently opened, The Pointe, where the view of the waters and Atlantis.
+The date palm fronds are residential areas, while the outer tree has a stunning resort selection facing the Persian Gulf.
+The Palm Jumeirah also has several dining and retail destinations like the recently opened, The Pointe, where the view of the waters and Atlantis.
 The Palm is beautiful…

 Hummus has recently taken over the world with its delicious variants like avocado and beet hummus.
-Originally, a rather humble side to Arabic bread, hummus is made of ground chickpeas and a paste of sesame seeds.
-An Arabic spread cannot do without this appetizer and it is one of the most important foods in Dubai and the UAE.
+Initially a rather humble side to Arabic bread, hummus is made of ground chickpeas and a paste of sesame seeds.
+An Arabic spread cannot do without this appetizer; it is one of the most important foods in Dubai and the UAE.

-Sarah grew up in the United Arab Emirates, in a city that most would describe as the most “luxurious in the world”.
-She is a 20 something girl who wants to tick off every city on her bucket list.
+Sarah grew up in the United Arab Emirates, a city most would describe as the most “luxurious in the world.”
+She is a 20-something girl who wants to tick off every city on her bucket list.
 You can win her over with a cup of coffee and a thrilling read to go with it!
 Follow her at hungryoungwoman!